-The aesthetic/architectural significance of the North and West Melbourne Precinct largely rests in its Victorian-era development including workers’ cottages, rows of simply detailed modest dwellings, and two-storey terrace houses.
-These are complemented by larger Victorian dwellings, Edwardian development on the site of the former Benevolent Asylum, and historic mixed use buildings, with the latter often located in residential streets.
+The North and West Melbourne Precinct is of aesthetic significance, particularly for the architectural expression of its key buildings and streetscapes, largely for its Victorian-era development including workers’ cottages, rows of simply detailed modest dwellings, and two-storey terrace houses.
+These are complemented by larger Victorian dwellings, Edwardian and interwar development on the site of the former Benevolent Asylum, and commercial and industrial buildings, with the latter often located in residential streets.
 There is also some variety in building and allotment sizes, and building heights, styles, materials and setbacks.
-In the Hotham Hill area, residential streets are wide and elevated, and comparatively intact, with larger residences.
+In the Hotham Hill area, residential streets are wide and elevated, and the building stock is comparatively intact, and features generally larger residences.
 In the precinct’s south, development is finer grained.
-Large brick warehouses, from the late nineteenth and early twentieth century, are located in the east of the precinct near Victoria Market.
+Large brick warehouses, from the late nineteenth and early twentieth century, are located in the east of the precinct near Queen Victoria Market.
 The precinct also has some of inner Melbourne’s most extensive and intact commercial streetscapes, including significant concentrations on Errol, Victoria and Queensberry streets.
-Errol Street is particularly distinguished by the remarkable 1870s civic development, with the town hall tower a significant local landmark.
+Errol Street is particularly distinguished by the remarkable 1870s civic development, with the town hall tower an important local landmark.
 Throughout the precinct, principal streets connect with secondary or ‘little’ streets, reflecting typical nineteenth century planning.
 These secondary streets reinforce the ‘permeable’ character and pedestrian nature of the precinct, enhanced by the network of lanes which are demonstrably of nineteenth century origin and function, and continue to provide access to the rears of properties.
 The lanes were also historically used to access small scale commercial and industrial operations, concentrated in the secondary streets of the precinct.
 Aesthetically, the precinct also has an open character, and internal views and vistas, deriving from the long and wide streets and several large and sometimes irregular intersections.
 Principal streets are also distinguished by street plantings of planes, elms and eucalypts.
+(Criterion E)

+Primary source

+North Melbourne Heritage Review, Lovell Chen and Extent Heritage, 2022